 Reflect, today, upon how ready and willing you are to confess your sin to Jesus.
 Do not hesitate to trust in His perfect love for you and to open yourself up fully to His divine mercy.

-Lord, I turn to You in my need and admit my sin and guilt.
+Lord of perfect mercy, I turn to You in my need and admit my sin and guilt.
 I am sorry for having offended You and I know that You are the one and only answer for my sin.
 Please have mercy on me, dear Lord, and forgive me for all my sin.
 Jesus, I trust in You.

 Fasting and Freedom